Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/viewing_usage.md

 weight: 40
 date: 2021-08-12
 ---

-The **Usage** view enables you to view the usage of allocated resources for the selected organization for the selected product or all products for the selected period.
+Select **Usage** from the Organization left navigation menu.
+The *Usage* view enables you to view the usage of allocated resources for the selected organization for the selected product or all products for the selected period.

 ![Viewing usage](/Images/usage_tab.png)